meghdadFar/wordview/CONTRIBUTING.rst

 ========================

 Thank you for contributing to wordview!
 We and the users of this repo appreciate your efforts!
-If spot a problem or you have a feature request or you wanted to suggest an improvement, please create an issue.
+If you spot a problem or you have a feature request or you wanted to suggest an improvement, please create an issue.
 Please first search the existing open and closed issues
 `here <https://github.com/meghdadFar/wordview/issues>`__.
 If a related